sen-gthb/ai-case-study/README.md

 -Order backlog increased 43.95% (from MNOK 12,960 in 2021 to 18,641 in 2022)
 -Improved maritime safety through 34.43% increase in sales in their sensors & robotics portfolio which offers mapping and monitoring solutions.
 (MNOK 3,050 in 2021 to to 4,100 in 2022)
 -Emissions of in-house carbon decreased by 3%.

-In addition, KM was awarded the prestigious Autonomous Shipping Award at the 2023 SMART4SEA EUROPORT Awards for their technological advancements in autonomous shipping.
+-In addition, KM was awarded the prestigious Autonomous Shipping Award at the 2023 SMART4SEA EUROPORT Awards for their technological advancements in autonomous shipping.
 [13]

 * How is your company performing relative to competitors in the same field?